ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 <a hyperlink> <another hyperlink>
 ```

-The root cause is unknown, but it seems to be related to the HTML parser of the office.js framework, which is used by Outlook for all platforms to perform specific tasks.
+The root cause is unknown, but it seems to be related to the HTML parser of the office.js framework, which is used by Outlook on all platforms to perform specific tasks.

 ## 40. What about Microsoft turning off Exchange Web Services for Exchange Online?